RuthAndRoth/Ruth/Skins/Robin Wood Templates/README.md

 > Full Perm Bento Avatars and we would love to include them as we use them constantly.

 > From Robin Wood on 5-Apr-2019:
-> Yes, you have my permission to post the templates wherever you’d like to post them. :D
+> Yes, you have my permission to post the templates wherever youâ€™d like to post them. :D
 > I hope you are having a wonderful day!
 > Take care, Robin